sftpgo/sftpgo-plugin-eventstore/README.md

 ...
 ```

 With the above example the plugin is configured to connect to PostgreSQL.
-We set the DSN using the `SFTPGO_EVENTSTORE_PLUGIN_DSN` environment variable.
+We set the DSN using the `SFTPGO_PLUGIN_EVENTSTORE_DSN` environment variable.

 The plugin will not start if it fails to connect to the configured database service, this will prevent SFTPGo from starting.